nhatminh/nhatminh.github.io/_pages/about.md

 I collobrate in severals Federated Learning papers that was published on ([INFOCOM 2019](https://ieeexplore.ieee.org/abstract/document/8737464/)) and the other papers are under review.

-### 3. Colocation BS and Edge Computing
+### 3. Colocation Base Stations and Edge Computing
-I studied the resource sharing model for colocation services such as colocation BSs and edge computing during my PhD thesis.
+I studied the resource sharing model for colocation services such as colocation mobile Base Stations and edge computing during my PhD thesis.
 Accordingly, we published a proposal for the *Fair Sharing of Backup Power* on IEEE Transactions on Wireless Communications ([IEEE TWC](https://ieeexplore.ieee.org/abstract/document/9050517)) and another *Colocation Edge Computing*  on IEEE Transactions on Vehicular Technology ([IEEE TVT](https://ieeexplore.ieee.org/abstract/document/8247284)).